MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/delegation-overview.md

 To ensure your app can scale to large data sets, reduce this setting down to 1.
 Anything that cannot be delegated will now only return a single record, which should be easy to detect when testing your app.
 This can help avoid surprises when trying to take a proof of concept app to production.

-## Blue dot suggestions
+## Delegation warnings
-To make it easier to know what is and is not being delegated, the authoring experience provides blue dot suggestions when a formula contains something that cannot be delegated.
+To make it easier to know what is and is not being delegated, the authoring experience provides warning (yellow triangle) when a formula contains something that cannot be delegated.

-Blue dots are only shown on formulas that operate on delegable data sources.
-If you don't see a blue dot and you believe your formula is not being properly delegated, check the type of data source against the list of <a href="#delegable-data-sources">delegable data sources</a> above.
+Delegation warnings are only shown on formulas that operate on delegable data sources.
+If you don't see a warning and you believe your formula is not being properly delegated, check the type of data source against the list of <a href="#delegable-data-sources">delegable data sources</a> above.

 ## Examples
 In this example, we will use a SQL Server table that contains products, in particular fruits, names **[dbo].[Products]**.
 On the New screen, PowerApps can create a basic three screen app connected to this data source: